Gamehendge: Live performances

 The songs from Gamehendge have been played many times throughout the career of Phish, sometimes with Anastasio narrating parts of the story to the audience.
 The earliest known performance of a Gamehendge song was "McGrupp and the Watchful Hosemasters" on April 6, 1985, in Burlington, Vermont.
-On the following four occasions in the band's history, Phish performed a complete set of Gamehendge songs, complete with narration:
+On the following occasions in the band's history, Phish performed a complete (or near complete) Gamehendge with narration.
+Each performance tells the story differently, with a different set of songs each time: